CEV Champions League

 The CEV Champions League is the top official competition for men's volleyball clubs from the whole of Europe.
 The competition is organised every year by the European Volleyball Confederation.

 Formula (2018–19 to present)

 Qualification

 A total of 20 teams participate in the main competition, with 18 teams being allocated direct vacancies on the basis of ranking list for European Cup Competitions, and 2 teams from the qualification rounds.

 League round

-20 teams take part in the League round where they are split in to 5 groups.
+20 teams take part in the League round where they are split into 5 groups.

 After each match the following points are assigned: